Bogdan Bogdanovic Player Props: Hawks vs. Wizards

 Bogdan Bogdanovic Insights vs. the Wizards

-- This season, Bogdan Bogdanovic has made 5.2 shots per game, which accounts for 7.3% of his team's total makes.
+- This season, Bogdan Bogdanovic has made 5.2 shots from the floor per game, which adds up to 7.3% of his team's total makes.

-- He's knocked down 2.8 threes per game, or 15.8% of his team's makes from beyond the arc this season.

-- The Hawks rank 18th in possessions per game with 102.3.
-His opponents, the Wizards, have one of the slowest tempos with 101.2 possessions per contest.
+- Bogdanovic's Hawks average 102.2 possessions per game, which ranks 18th among NBA teams, while the Wizards are one of the league's slowest with 101.2 possessions per contest.

-- The Wizards concede 42.6 rebounds per game, ranking 10th in the league.
+- The Wizards are the 10th-ranked squad in the league, giving up 42.5 rebounds per game.

-- Looking at assists, the Wizards have allowed 24.0 per contest, seventh in the league.
+- The Wizards allow 24.0 assists per game, seventh-ranked in the league.

-- Looking at 3-pointers, the Wizards are ranked seventh in the league, conceding 11.8 makes per game.
+- Looking at 3-pointers, the Wizards have conceded 11.8 makes per game, seventh in the league.

 Bogdan Bogdanovic vs. the Wizards